 Add a little bit more fun into your Thanksgiving Day with this free printable Thanksgiving scavenger hunt!
-A full sheet of clues that’ll send kids around the house searching for things they’re grateful for!
-It’s the perfect way to get kids thinking about Thanksgiving and having a bit of fun!
+Twenty total clues that’ll send kids around the house searching for a Thanksgiving surprise at the end!

 Thanksgiving Scavenger Hunt

 One of my favorite things to do with my son is a scavenger hunt.

 You know one of those things where you’re given a clue that leads to a location with another clue and you keep going and going until you find the end of the hunt?

 My family did them all the time growing up, and I’ve continued the tradition starting with my Halloween scavenger hunt and now this one.

 I think maybe I just like to rhyme but that’s a story for another day.
 Or maybe when I do my Christmas scavenger hunt!

 If you’re looking for something more like the hunts where you just go search for a bunch of things on a list, this turkey hunt would be perfect!